WolfgangDrescher/DBi/README.md

 - A server running at least PHP version 5.3.
 - Result dumps and error messages are formated with [Bootstrap](http://getbootstrap.com/).
-- Optional: if you want to use the functions of [mysqli_result](http://php.net/manual/de/class.mysqli-result.php) the MySQL Native Driver (mysqlnd) has to be installed.

 License
 -------